jrochkind/attr_json/README.md

 end
 ```

-## store key different than attribute name
+## Store key different than attribute name/methods

 You can also specify that the serialized JSON key
-should be different than the attribute name with the `store_key` argument.
+should be different than the attribute name/methods, by using the `store_key` argument.

 ```ruby
 class MyModel < ActiveRecord::Base